superatomic/superatomic/README.md

   Check out my new command line tool [Xshe], written fully in Rust!
 - I’m interested in a whole bunch of stuff.
+- I use Unix-based OSs.
 - I’m currently learning Scala and Rust.
   - Pattern matching is the best thing ever.
-- I’m looking to collaborate on various projects.
+- I’m looking to collaborate on various FOSS projects.

 <div align=center>